Are you fascinated by the procedure of bloodwork, and helping people?

 Another important skill to have as a phlebotomist is excellent communication skills.
 Effective communication is essential in phlebotomy, as they regularly interact with patients, healthcare professionals, and laboratory staff.

-Employers generally look for candidates who have the ability to put patients at ease, explain procedures clearly, and address any concerns or questions patients may have.
+Employers generally look for candidates who can put patients at ease, explain procedures clearly, and address any concerns or questions patients may have.
 Strong interpersonal skills also enable phlebotomists to build rapport with patients.

 - Phlebotomy Certification